Cblue19/Casaus-Portfolio/Part1.md

 ## Initial Sketches

-In the section about the amount of meals provided by federally funded childhood nutrition programs, I plan to utilize a bar chart to highlight how many meals are provided annually through each porgram.
+In the section about the amount of meals provided by federally funded childhood nutrition programs, I plan to utilize a column chart to highlight how many meals are provided annually through each porgram.
 Additionally, I plan to use a map per program with a blue gradient to highlight which states provided the most meals.
+The column chart will look similar to the dataviz below with pop-up boxes that provide a count of meals served.
+Each column will represent a meal served either as a school breakfast, school lunch, or a Summer Food Service Program meal.
+Data from multiple years will be used to show trends over time.
+Additionally, I may make a second similar visualization with the amount of money used to fund each program.
+<div class="flourish-embed flourish-chart" data-src="visualisation/11307415"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-The map will look similar to this with pop-up boxes that provide a count of meals served.
+The map will look similar to the dataviz below with pop-up boxes that provide a count of meals served.
 The title of the map will highlight which states or regions have the highest amount of meals served.
 <div class="flourish-embed flourish-map" data-src="visualisation/11307364"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## The Data